Your head is spinning, and your mind has gone blank. Your mouth feels dry, and you somehow can’t muster the words to speak.

 Understand Your Dog’s Condition

 The vet just broke the news: your dog has cancer.
-As hard as it may be from this emotional state of mind, now is the time to learn as much as you can so you and your dog can prepare to face this disease head on.
+As hard as it may be from this emotional state of mind, now is the time to learn as much as you can about cancer in dogs so you and your dog can prepare to face this disease head on.

 Don’t hold back on asking all of the questions on your mind.
 If your veterinarian doesn’t have the answers or if you falter in asking every question in that moment, he or she can point you to trustworthy sources.